Visiting the Waipio Valley on the Big Island

 Take a step back in time with a visit to the lush Waipio Valley on the Big Island, known as the Valley of the Kings, for its historic role in the Hawaiian civilization.
 Learn about this stunning valley on the Hamakua Coast.

-The valley was once home to Hawaiian rulers and warriors who fought for control of the beautiful island kingdom, including King Kamehameha the Great, who trained in the valley as a young boy before becoming the ruler and unifier of the islands in 1810.
+The valley was once home to Hawaiian rulers and warriors who fought for control of the Islands, including King Kamehameha the Great, who trained in the valley as a young boy before becoming the ruler and unifier of the islands in 1810.

-The valley is also known as 'the sacred place'.
-It has been said that royal burial sites are located on the cliffs, and anyone who lives in the valley is protected by the kings' mana (divine power).
+The valley is also known as "the sacred place."
+It is said that royal burial sites are located on the cliffs, and anyone who lives in the valley is protected by the kings' mana (divine power).
 Not even the many reoccurring tsunamis in the late 1800s could harm the settlers and residents of the valley.

 Waipio Valley Big Island of Hawaii - Exotic Estates - by John Di Rienzo